pytorch/torchtune/docs/source/recipes/lora_finetune_single_device.rst

 LoRA Single Device finetuning
 =============================

-This recipe supports finetuning using `LoRA <https://arxiv.org/abs/2106.09685>`_, a technique to significantly reduce memory consumption during training whilst still maintaining competitive performance.
+This recipe supports finetuning on next-token prediction tasks using `LoRA <https://arxiv.org/abs/2106.09685>`_, a technique to significantly reduce memory consumption during training whilst still maintaining competitive performance.

 Interested in using this recipe?
 Check out some of our awesome tutorials to show off how it can be used: